vpodalapalli/kafka-stream-assessment/README.md

 ---

 If you want, I can **also provide a ready-to-download ZIP** of the repo including this updated README and all folder skeletons (`k8s/`, `terraform/`, `src/`, `tests/`, `.github/`).

-Do you want me to create that ZIP for you?